All posts

 Sources: Gallup; SHRM via Applauz

 The gap between frontline and executive replacement costs is enormous.
-But here's what most people miss: frontline turnover happens at 3–5x the rate of executive turnover.
-So the total cost to your business might actually be higher for hourly workers, just spread across more people.
+But here's what most people miss: frontline turnover happens at much higher rates than executive turnover.
+So the total cost to your business can be worse for hourly teams, just spread across more people.

 Cost benchmarks by employee type